omunroe-com/leinwiki/Upgrading.md

 ## Precate

 Now that your `:user` profile is in place, it's time to focus on the project which you plan to upgrade.
-We'll install a plugin to help with the process:
+We'll install a plugin (using Leiningen 1) to help with the process:

     $ lein plugin install lein-precate 0.2.0